Logo Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung

 • Good to know

-The aim of the Blue Angel for computers (DE-UZ 78,) is to distinguish devices that have low energy consumption, durable and recyclable construction and avoid environmentally harmful materials.
+The aim of the Blue Angel for computers and keyboards (DE-UZ 78,) is to distinguish devices that have low energy consumption, durable and recyclable construction and avoid environmentally harmful materials.

 The standard is issued by the Federal Ministry for the Environment.
 The Federal Environment Agency provides the Blue Angel office and develops the criteria.
 The independent Eco-label Jury decides on the criteria.
 RAL GmbH, a subsidiary of German Institute for Quality Assurance and Certification, awards the Blue Angel.